Donald Trump's Political Views

 Introduction to the Donald

-2016 Republican Presidential candidate Donald Trump has been all over the news lately for his incendiary remarks about Russia, immigration, President Obama, and the state of the American economy, and his fellow GOP Presidential nominees.
+President-elect Donald Trump has been all over the news for his incendiary remarks about Russia, immigration, President Obama, Democratic nominee Hilary Clinton, the state of the American economy, and his fellow GOP Presidential nominees.
 Many people know him for his appearances on "the Apprentice" and his real estate company, which has gone through bankruptcy on multiple occasions, but is there any substance behind his high-profile media presence?
 Is he actually worth the billions of dollars he claims he is?

 Republicans voters certainly think so, as he finished first in the Republican primary in states as varied as New Hampshire, Florida, and California.
-This hub will attempt to take an unbiased look at Donald Trump's political views so interested voters can see how he stacks up against Hilary Clinton, the Democratic nominee.
-Could Trump really be our next president?
+This hub will attempt to take an unbiased look at Donald Trump's political views so interested voters can see how he stacks up against other major politicians.
+Is he really going to make America great again?

 Donald on the Issues